neomatrix369/awesome-ai-ml-dl/examples/data/databases/graph/grakn/README.md

 Find out more about [Grakn and Graql](http://grakn.ai) from the [Data](../../../../../data/README.md#databases) section.

-On start, useful details including time to startup Grakn and duration for which Graql was run are printed.
+On start-up, useful details including time to start-up the Grakn server and duration for which Graql was run are printed.

-Also, experimental usage of GraalVM, to take advantages of the performance benefits of this JVM.
+Also, available experimental usage of GraalVM, to take advantages of the performance benefits of this JVM.

 ## Goals